Be the Leader No Algorithm Can Replace

 And so I've made it my mission — a quiet, personal one — to tell the leaders who have positively shaped my life exactly how they did it.
 Not in vague terms, but specifically.
 The moment.
 The words.
 The impact.

-Because they deserve to know and what is the point in me just keeping that information to myself?
+Because they deserve to know and what is the point in me just keeping those thoughts to myself?

 A thought for the leaders reading this

-And yet, when 150 people gather to farewell someone who lived a meaningful life, nobody mentions the productivity metrics.
-Nobody talks about the efficiency gains.
-What they talk about is how he made them feel.
-What he saw in them that they couldn't yet see in themselves.
+But when 150 people gather to farewell someone who lived a meaningful life, nobody mentions the productivity metrics.
+They talk about how he made them feel.
+What he saw in them before they could see it themselves.

 What leader in your life deserves to hear the impact they had on you?
 It's not too late to tell them.